-Montgomery Bell Academy believes that diversity, equity, and inclusion centrally inform the quality of the school.
+Montgomery Bell Academy believes that diversity and inclusion (defined as those with different Race, Sexual Orientation, Cultural Identity, Socio-economic Status, Religion, and Physical Ability) centrally inform the quality of the school.
 Our commitment to develop gentlemen, scholars, and athletes demands an underlying commitment to ensure that all members of the MBA community are valued and respected, that our programs and curriculum engage complex histories and present realities, and that our extra-curricular offerings inculcate empathy and friendship among students whose diversity spans race, religious preference, physical ability, sexual orientation, and socio-economic status.

 MBA believes that racism, sexism, religious intolerance, classism, and any other form of prejudice divides and damages our civil society.
 We further believe that, as an educational institution devoted to the formation of gentlemanly character, the qualities of inclusive and diverse communities should define each of our students as they learn to become gentlemen: respect, humility, kindness, empathy, and courage.
 Developing and reinforcing these values within our boys is essential to our individual and collective well-being in an ever-changing world.
 Finally, we believe that our community is enriched by differing and even conflicting perspectives and life experiences.
 By fostering an environment in which all boys feel welcomed and accepted, we will provide a richer and more transformative education.